nickbreaton/vitest-svelte-kit/packages/vitest-svelte-kit/README.md

 ## What’s Inlcuded

-This package aims to emulate SvelteKit-specific behavior for in a unit testing context.
+This package aims to emulate SvelteKit-specific behavior in a unit testing context.
 It does not actually run SvelteKit, but rather configures Vite in a way similar to how SvelteKit would do so.

 ### Svelte File Support